 How much does a cremation cost in Albuquerque?

-Cremation cost is usually much more difficult to quote as it depends on the type of cremation service you choose.
-Whether you choose to have a cremation with a traditional service or a direct cremation without a service will significantly affect the overall cost.
+Cremation cost is usually much more challenging to quote as it depends on the type of cremation service you choose.
+Whether you have a cremation with a traditional service or a direct cremation without a service will significantly affect the overall cost.

-Cremation is a cheaper alternative to a traditional funeral, but a cremation with a memorial service will still cost upwards of $4,000, with an average cost of $5,782 in the Albuquerque Metropolitan area.
+Cremation is a cheaper alternative to a traditional funeral; however, a cremation with a memorial service will still cost upwards of $4,000, with an average cost of $5,782 in the Albuquerque Metropolitan area.

 This is the most economical funeral service arrangement available to families.
 However, the cost of a simple cremation can still vary between different funeral service providers in the Albuquerque area.
-It is likely to cost closer to $1,500 to $2,500, with most funeral providers, with an average cost of $1,852.*
+It is likely to cost closer to $1,500 to $2,500 with most funeral providers.

 County fees are generally ‘third-party’ additional charges –such as death certificates and cremation permits.
 However, some affordable direct cremation packages may include a death certificate and cremation permit fee.

-Extra charges that can be incurred on a budget direct cremation are fees for if a residential collection is required if the deceased weighs over 300 pounds and if a pacemaker needs to be removed prior to cremation.
+Extra charges that can be incurred on a budget direct cremation are fees for if a residential collection is required if the deceased weighs over 300 pounds and if a pacemaker needs to be removed before cremation.

 There is no mandatory waiting period before a cremation can proceed in New Mexico, but that being said, it usually takes about three days to make all the necessary arrangements and complete the paperwork.